 Preparing for a Vision Plan and Medical Insurance Billing Audit

-/Medical insurance and managed vision care (MVC) billing audits can be stressful, time-consuming, and costly for eye care practices.
-That’s why it’s critical to have a process in place to protect your practice (and sanity) before you get the dreaded audit request letter, or the auditor shows up at your door.
+/Medical insurance and managed vision care (MVC) billing audits can be stressful, costly and time-consuming for eye care practices.
+That’s why it’s critical to have a process to protect your practice (and sanity) before you get the dreaded audit request letter or the auditor shows up at your door.

-Below we will discuss what can trigger a medical insurance and vision plan audit, how to prevent audits, and what to do if you get audited.
+Below, we will review what triggers a vision plan and medical insurance audit, how to prevent audits, and what to do if you get audited.

-There are two types of audits: random and targeted.
-Insurance auditors rarely show up at the practice unannounced; however, some vision plan auditors may show up unannounced.
+There are two types of insurance audits: random and targeted.
+Insurance auditors rarely show up at the practice unannounced; however, some vision plan auditors may.
 Typically, you receive an official letter that provides all the information the auditors need so you can comply with their requests.

-Random (quality control) Audits: A random audit is the most common type.
-This involves the auditor requesting a sample of patient records with a designated period (such as within the last three months) that are chosen arbitrarily to check for compliance problems.
+Random (quality control) Audit: A random audit is the most common type.
+This involves the auditor requesting a sample of patient records within a designated period (such as within the last three months) chosen arbitrarily to check for compliance problems.

 The patient complains to the insurance payer or MVC plan and reports they did not receive the billed services from the provider.

 Overcharging the patient can lead to surprise audits.
-For example, the provider hasn’t adjusted the amount the patient owes based on the contractual agreement the provider has with the MVC or insurance plan.
+For example, the provider hasn’t adjusted the amount the patient owes based on the provider's contractual agreement with the MVC or insurance plan.
 Overbilling and underbilling can lead to removal from the insurance company’s panel.

-Sending a claim for the same service to the vision plan and medical insurance payer.
+Sending a claim for the same service to both the vision plan and medical insurance payer as the primary claim.

 Documenting inconsistent or inaccurate data in the patient’s health record.